ndof-org/examples/README.md

-## Multiple object formats: XML, JSON, XML, ...
+## Multiple object format data: XML, JSON, XML, ...

 Newline Delimited Objects format is typically used with JSON, due to its relatively simple and compact format that can easily be put into a single line.
 However, it can also be applied to XML, HTML, and a few other simple text formats, as long as the data structure doesn't require multi-line entries.
 Here's the example for JSON, XML, and HTML :